GFynbo/100DaysofCode/Round1.md

 Short day today due to finals and studying.
 It may have been short but it was actually incredibly productive.
 I was able to implement the delete feature on the matches page and update the about page to make working contact buttons.
 Additionally, I updated the modals to change for each restaurant thanks to javascript.
 Also in a huge but surprisingly easy step, I removed the deny model and manager and replaced it with a single field in the existing match model.
 This should reduce database calls and simply the process of keeping track.
 ***
 *Efficient progress, more tomorrow*

+## Day 10 - December 16th, 2017
+Not as much big picture stuff today, mostly messing with existing styles and pages.
+However, I also managed to add a new dependency called django-bootstrap-3 for easier implementation of bootstrap features such as icons and forms.
+The new django-boostrap also allows pretty/good form validation allowing for a significantly improved signup/login form.
+***
+*Efficient progress, more tomorrow*